gnrbrhm/nest-microservice/README.md

 ## Features of this example
 This example is basically an API for some task manager application.
 It provides a possibility to perform sign up users, confirm user's emails, manage user's tasks.
 ## Running the example with docker-compose
-Execute `docker network create infrastructure_nest && cp .env.example .env && docker-compose up -d` from the root of the repository
+Execute `docker network create infrastructure_nest && docker-compose up -d` from the root of the repository
 ## Accessing the API itself and swagger docs for the API
 - Once you launch the API it will be accessible on port 8000.
 - Swagger docs for the API will be accessible locally via URI "**http://localhost:8000/api**"
 ## Launch services for integration testing (using docker-compose)
 - Execute `sudo vim /etc/hosts` and add line `127.0.0.1 db` to it.
 This is a temporary step, it will not be required since new update.
-- Execute `cp .env.example .env && cp .env.test.example .env.test`
 - Execute `docker-compose -f ./docker-compose.test.yml up -d` from the root of the repository
 - Run `cd ./gateway && npm install && npm run test` from the root of this repo
 ## Brief architecture overview